Terms of Business

 1.1.
 Terms – These terms apply to the services you have engaged us to provide via the Expat Tax Online website.

 1.2.
-Commencement – This agreement will start once service has been ordered via the website, paid for in full and accepted by Expat Tax Online LLC.
+Commencement – This agreement will start once services have been ordered via the website, paid for in full and accepted by Expat Tax Online LLC.

 2.1.
 Services – We will perform the services described on the order page with reasonable skill and care.
 You confirm that the scope is sufficient for your purpose.
 The services (including deliverables) are provided solely for you for the purpose set out on the order page or the relevant deliverable.